Sherry-XLL/TedRec/README.md

 ## Acknowledgement

-- This anonymous library includes the dataset and implementation details of TedRec.
-- It is provided for reference by reviewers during the anonymous stage.
-- If the paper is fortunate enough to be accepted, we will also make datasets and code public to enhance reproducibility.
 - If you have any questions, please feel free to give me your advice.
 - Thanks for your reading and guidance.